veracity/veracity-documentation/sections/marketplace/fullydigital.md

 ---

 # Fully digital sales process
+Exactly how Veracity can help you regarding the possibilities for fully digital sales processes depends on what type of service you are offering, where the intellectual property resides and other parameters, so get in touch with us for a discussion on the options for your case.
 ## Visualizing license options
 In order to use a fully digital sales process you will need to visualize your prices on the product page.
 We currently have 2 layouts for showing prices for your services.
 ### Standard service